brentvatne/rspec-lets/README.md

 ## Usage

-Add this to your Rails Gemfile:
+Add this to your Gemfile:

 ```ruby
 gem 'rspec-lets', group: :test